 According to our review of DOE reporting and documentation, known DOE improper payments amounts for a given fiscal year can increase in later years as more costs are audited.
 For example, one payment reporting site reported to the OCFO nearly \$164,000 in improper payments made and identified in fiscal year 2017, and OCFO included this amount in the improper payment rate it reported in its fiscal year 2018 AFR.
-According to site documentation, the same site also identified, as the result of an audit in fiscal year 2017, an improper payment of nearly \$920,000 that had occurred in a prior year.
-This improper payment was substantially more than the total amount of
+According to site documentation, the same site also identified, as the result of an audit in fiscal year 2017, an improper

-The DOE OIG and other federal agencies or external audit organizations conduct periodic incurred cost audits and assessments of DOE's prime contracts.
+47The DOE OIG and other federal agencies or external audit organizations conduct periodic incurred cost audits and assessments of DOE's prime contracts.
 The purpose of incurred cost audits is to determine whether such incurred costs are reasonable; applicable to the contract; determined under generally accepted accounting principles and cost accounting standards applicable in the circumstances; and not prohibited by the contract, statute, or regulation.
 In March 2017, we found that DOE generally completed audits or assessments of contractors' incurred costs after DOE had reimbursed the contractors for the costs for DOE's M&O and non-M&O contracts, including those contractors' subcontract costs.
 See GAO-17-235.
 If, as a result of these audits or assessments, DOE detects fraud or other improper payments-such as reimbursements for costs determined to be unallowable under the contract-DOE will question these costs and work with the contractor to resolve them.
 Sometimes, this can result in DOE recovering funds.

-Specifically, the act provides that each claim by a contractor against the federal government relating to a contract and each claim by the federal government against a contractor relating to a contract shall be submitted within 6 years after the accrual of the claim.
+48Specifically, the act provides that each claim by a contractor against the federal government relating to a contract and each claim by the federal government against a contractor relating to a contract shall be submitted within 6 years after the accrual of the claim.
 41 U.S.C. § 7103(a)(4)(A).

-improper payments that the site reported in the fiscal year 2018 AFR.
-However, because the improper payment occurred prior to fiscal year 2017, the OCFO did not include it in its current year improper payment amount or rate for any fiscal year.
+payment of nearly \$920,000 that had occurred in a prior year.
+This improper payment was substantially more than the total amount of improper payments that the site reported in the fiscal year 2018 AFR.
+However, because the improper payment occurred prior to fiscal year 2017, the OCFO did not include it in its current year improper payment amount or rate for any fiscal year.49

 For fiscal year 2020, DOE's OIG has planned several assessments of costs the contractors incurred in prior fiscal years.
-However, contractor costs the OIG plans to review in the fiscal year 2020 planned assessments were incurred as early as fiscal year 2015.
-Therefore, any improper payments identified through the planned assessments will not be included in DOE's reported improper payment rate using the current reporting methods and will instead be included in an overall lump sum amount of prior year improper payment rate.
+50 However, contractor costs the OIG plans to review in the fiscal year 2020 planned assessments were incurred as early as fiscal year 2015.
+Therefore, any improper payments identified through the planned assessments will not be included in DOE's reported improper payment rate using the current reporting methods and will instead be included in an overall lump sum amount of prior year improper payments, which has no effect on DOE's reported improper payment rate.

 DOE does not track questioned costs centrally, and such costs can take several years to resolve.
-Audits and assessments can identify questioned costs that require additional review before they are either allowed or deemed improper.
-In its Semiannual Report to Congress, DOE's OIG reported nearly \$700 million of unresolved, questioned costs identified through its own audits and investigations
+Audits and assessments can identify questioned costs that require additional review before they are either allowed or deemed improper.51 In its Semiannual Report to Congress, DOE's OIG reported nearly \$700 million of unresolved,